Can Police Pull You Over for Expired Tags, Registration, or Inspection?

 Short answer: yes.
 An expired registration, an out-of-date license plate (tag) sticker, or a lapsed safety or emissions inspection is one of the clearest, most defensible reasons an officer has to pull you over.
-Driving on public roads is a regulated privilege, and keeping your vehicle currently registered and inspected is a legal requirement in every state.
+Driving on public roads is a regulated privilege, and keeping your vehicle currently registered is a legal requirement in every state, and many states also require a periodic safety or emissions inspection.
 When that requirement lapses, you have committed an observable traffic violation, and that gives police the reasonable suspicion they need under the Fourth Amendment to make a stop.

 Why an expired tag is a valid reason to stop you